approov/quickstart-asp.net-token-check/servers/hello/src/approov-protected-server/token-check/README.md

 * `/ipk_message_sign_test` – accepts a `private-key` (base64 DER) and a `msg` (base64 canonical message) header and returns an ECDSA P-256/SHA-256 raw signature.
 The Lua scripts call this to create deterministic signatures.
 * `/sfv_test` – parses and reserialises Structured Field Value headers.
 The OpenResty quickstart invokes this when running `request_tests_sfv.sh`.

 Approov tokens are validated by the [ApproovTokenMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenMiddleware.cs).
-Message signing is enforced by [MessageSigningMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/MessageSigningMiddleware.cs) which shares the same canonical string construction, structured field parsing, and ECDSA verification logic as the Lua quickstart.
+Token binding is enforced by the [ApproovTokenBindingMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenBindingMiddleware.cs), and message signing is handled by [MessageSigningMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/MessageSigningMiddleware.cs) which shares the same canonical string construction, structured field parsing, and ECDSA verification logic as the Lua quickstart.

 For more background on Approov, see the [Approov Overview](/OVERVIEW.md#how-it-works) at the root of this repo.